pkorner218/CPPAtools/README.md

 ****
 # aberrant protein prediction pipeline

+## please note that the s4pred and lib folders shoud be decompressed (they are .tar compressed) in place before starting pipeline

 # 1 get_validated_fasta.py
 Since many translation fasta files show problematic inconsistencies to their transcript counterparts, this script ensures that both are the same.